Cumin: Uses

 Cumin seed is used as a spice for its distinctive flavor and aroma.
 Cumin can be found in some cheeses, such as Leyden cheese, and in some traditional breads from France.
 Cumin can be an ingredient in chili powder (often Tex-Mex or Mexican-style) and is found in achiote blends, adobos, sofrito, garam masala, curry powder, and bahaarat, and is used to flavor numerous commercial food products.
-In South Asian cooking it is often combined with coriander seeds in a powdered mixture called dhana jeera.
+In Indian and other South Asian cuisine, it is often combined with coriander seeds in a powdered mixture called dhana jeera.

 Cumin can be used ground or as whole seeds.
 It imparts an earthy, warming and aromatic character to food, making it a staple in certain stews and soups, as well as spiced gravies such as curry and chili.
 It is also used as an ingredient in some pickles and pastries.

 Traditional

 In India, the seeds are powdered and used in different forms such as kashaya (decoction), arishta (fermented decoction), and vati (tablet/pills), and processed with ghee (a semifluid clarified butter).
-In traditional medicine practices of several countries, dried cumin seeds are believed to have medicinal purposes, although there is no scientific evidence for any use as a drug or medicine.
+In traditional medicine practices of several countries, dried cumin seeds are assumed to have medicinal purposes, although there is no scientific evidence for any use as a drug or medicine.

 Volatiles and essential oil

-Cuminaldehyde, cymene, and terpenoids are the major volatile components of cumin oil which is used for a variety of flavors, perfumes, and essential oil.
+Cuminaldehyde, cymene, and terpenoids are the major volatile components of cumin oil, which is used for a variety of flavors, perfumes, and essential oil.
 Cumin oil may be used as an ingredient in some cosmetics.